Top 10 Myths and Facts about Shale Gas

 B. Drillers have an incentive to use less fluid both on cost grounds and for environmental risk abatement.

-C. Many of the chemicals are present in far greater concentrations under your sink in common household cleaners.
-A common chemical is also used in lipstick and contact lens solution (sorbic acid) or in plastic containers (polypropolene).
+C. Many chemicals are already present in far greater concentrations under a kitchen sink in common household cleaners.
+A common chemical is also used in lipstick and many foods (sorbic acid) or in plastic containers (polypropolene).
 One of the chemicals most often used in the highest concentration is hydrochloric acid, naturally occurring in stomach acid.
+Hydrocholoric acid is present in higher concentrations in swiming pools than that found in fracking fluid.

 D. Fracking fluid is over 99.85% water and sand.
 Fracking fluid serves to act as a proppant so that gas can flow into the well bore and to the surface.
 Chemicals are necessary to keep the process going.
-But chemicals are more expensive than water or sand, providing an incentive to use as little as possible.
+Consider as well that chemicals are more expensive than water or sand, providing an incentive to use as little as possible.

 Myth 4: Drillers will always try to save money by shortcutting regulations which protect water: